Mortgage With Judgment On Credit Report Guidelines

-- A judgment is in a consumer’s credit report for a period of 7 years from the judgment issue date.
+- A judgment is in a consumer’s credit report for a period of 7 years from the judgment issue date

-- The judgment is deleted off the credit report after 7 years from the judgment issue date.
+- The judgment is deleted off the credit report after 7 years from the judgment issue date

 - However, just because the judgment is off one’s credit report does not mean that the judgment is not valid.

-- Each state has different statute of limitations on judgments.
+- Each state has different statute of limitations on judgments

-- However, a judgment creditor can renew the judgment for another 10 years if the judgment creditor files the right extension paperwork.
+- However, a judgment creditor can renew the judgment for another 10 years if the judgment creditor files the right extension paperwork

-- It is the right of the judgment creditor to renew an old judgment when it nears the statute of limitations period.
+- It is the right of the judgment creditor to renew an old judgment when it nears the statute of limitations period

 - The only way of getting rid of a judgment is by settling with the judgment creditor or by filing for bankruptcy

 All collection accounts can turn into potential judgments.

 - If a collection agency gets wind that a person has assets or good stable income, they may try to pursue in suing you and try to get a judgment against them

-- If borrowers have a collection agency that is aggressively pursuing them, it may be best to consumers to try to settle with them instead of getting a judgment entered.
+- If borrowers have a collection agency that is aggressively pursuing them, it may be best to consumers to try to settle with them instead of getting a judgment entered

 Qualifying For Mortgage With judgment On Credit Report